Melbourne Accelerator Program (MAP)

 We have a target customer segment, but need intensive support to get to market

-We are committed to a market trajectory, but still need guidance to achieve commercial impact
+We have a startup company but need guidance to secure investment to achieve research impact

 Once you put the commercial lens on, you start to see how you can commercialise even just a fragment of your research so you can finally help people.
 At the end of the day, the vast majority of us get into research to actually help people Dr Tia Cummins, VR CORP (TRAM 2019)